reactioncommerce/docs/docs/share-code-between-plugins.md

 }
 ```

-This `registerPluginHandler` function looks for the `catalog` key and pushes data from it into exported arrays.
-In this way, any files in the `reaction-catalog` plugin that import `customPublishedProductFields` or `customPublishedProductVariantFields` will have the full list of fields, as defined by all registered plugins.
+The `registerPluginHandler` function looks for the `catalog` key and pushes its data into exported arrays, so any files in `reaction-catalog` that import `customPublishedProductFields` or `customPublishedProductVariantFields` will have the full list of fields as defined by all registered plugins.

-To keep track of which plugins are registering what, look at the `name` key in the object.
-You can save off and export as much information as you need, in whatever format is best.
+To view all fields registered by a particular plugin, look for the `name` key of the object.
+You can then access and use any data fields that you need.

-> **Note**: A `registerPluginHandler` function may _**not**_ return a Promise.
-If you need to asynchronously process the data, save it temporarily.
-Then create and register a `startup` type function, which imports the temporary data, does the `async` tasks, and returns a Promise.
-Startup functions are called immediately after `registerPluginHandler` functions in the Open Commerce startup process.

 The `registerPluginHandler` function itself is registered using `functionsByType`: